samjnr1995/flutter_profile_assignment/README.md

 b.created a stateful widget that returns a column with Text, Circular Avatar and a button widget. c.I utilized the webView package in navigating to the web page within the app.
-d. optionally, i choosed to add the flutter_icons package to change the default flutter icon.
+d. optionally, i choosed to add the flutter_icons package to change the default flutter icon. the code is been pushed to the master branch.